12 Natural Home Remedies For Dust Mites That Works

 Nothing gets more natural than sprinkling diatomaceous earth.
 It’s a fancy name for fossilized remains of miniature aquatic organisms.
 Diatomaceous earth contains natural compounds of silica which turns out to be an effective way of ridding dust mites.

-Sprinkling diatomaceous earth on carpets, rugs, and mattress will naturally reduce or eliminate dust mites population, as the silica compound absorbs oil from the cellular layer of dust mites.
+Sprinkling diatomaceous earth on carpets, rugs, and mattresses will naturally reduce or eliminate dust mites population, as the silica compound absorbs oil from the cellular layer of dust mites.
 Diatomaceous earth also has sharp edges which help to crush the exoskeleton of dust mites.

 8. Get Rid Of Unnecessary Carpets, Rugs, Furniture, Soft Toys